mark2devel/mark2/README.md

 ### controls

-* You can navigate text with the left and right arrow keys, and home/end keys
 * Use command scrollback with the up and down arrow keys
+* Scroll with pageup and pagedown
 * Press tab to auto-complete a player name, or write 'say ' if you haven't entered any text
 * Switch between servers with ctrl + left/right arrow key.
-* Switch in and out of monitor mode with ctrl + up/down arrow key.
+* Switch to the players list with ctrl + p
+* Press f8 or ctrl-c to exit

 Run `~commands` to see what mark2 commands are available.